sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

 ### 6.4.
 HA flow
-Base on basic flow, HA flow adds an extra FLOW_SYNCED state, which involves extra sync for request/response ping-pang between DPAPP and PEER DPAPP.
+Base on basic flow, HA flow adds an extra FLOW_SYNCED state, which involves extra sync for request/response ping-pong between DPAPP and PEER DPAPP.

 ### 6.5.
 HA flow resimulation
 Same as section 6.3, but also do the below: